EricLambrecht/react-timing-hooks/docs/intervals-api/useInterval.md

 This hook allows you to do certain actions at a regular interval, i.e. **loops**.
 It is a react-wrapper for the native javascript function `setInterval`.

-If you want to loop very fast, maybe because you want to animate something, you might want to use `useAnimationFrameLoop` instead, which yields better performance in these cases.
+If you want to loop very fast, maybe because you want to animate something, you might want to use [useAnimationFrameLoop()](/react-timing-hooks/animation-api/useAnimationFrameLoop.html) instead which yields better performance in these cases.

+If you only want to increase or decrease a numeric value in a regular interval, take a look at [useCounter()](/react-timing-hooks/intervals-api/useCounter.html).

 ## Example